IPMonitor Class

 };

-// Or, subclass IPMonitor and override this emitter function. virtual int FireError(IPMonitorErrorEventParams *e) {...}
+// To handle, subclass IPMonitor and override this emitter function. virtual int fireError(IPMonitorErrorEventParams *e) {...}

 Remarks